Skip to content

 Careers, Reflection, Experience and the Ethical Self (CREATES)

-Split into two halves, you will begin by developing a personalised programme of up to 120 hours of work-like experience that you will complete throughout your course.
-This could include a combination of CV building, placements and/or internships, volunteering, a business plan, the development of a portfolio of practical work that could be presented to a future employer, training courses and/or accreditations, or even a PhD proposal.
-In the second half of the module you will explore ethics and ethical considerations within the fields of global media and communications.
+You will begin by developing a personalised programme of up to 120 hours of work-like experience that you will complete throughout your course.
+This could include a combination of CV building, placements and/or internships, volunteering, a business plan, training courses and/or accreditations, or even a PhD proposal.
+The module will then explore ethics and the ethical self in relation to life and careers.
+In the new year you will create a Career Development Portfolio that can be used to showcase professional work quality as part of job applications.

 Digital Creative Industries